xxyjoel/xxyjoel.github.io/_posts/2019-07-25-task-management-proc.md

   * Reprioritize the task by assigning a new date
 * IF a task has been rescheduled more than twice, move item to backlog

+## Conclusion:
+This procedure is optimum for persons who prefer minimal upkeep and maximum flexibility.
+While a specific and current daily focus with loose long-term prioritization grants the user peace of mind – in knowing all tasks are captured and priorities have been assigned – its shortcomings are apparent when too many requests (pertaining to many projects) exist.

+<strong>Potential solutions to the shortcomings of this procedure</strong>
+* Ability to group tasks by type
+  * This would require a new digital task management tool as google tasks have some serious limitations (e.g. no subtask date assignment, no tagging, etc.)
+* Increased usage and reliance on project management software
+  * by capturing detailed priorities within your prefered PM software, you can effectively and effeciently rely on this procedure for reminders, removing the requirement to duplicate detailed information